 Key Takeaways

-Washington requires detailed disclosures and documentation, including owner information, a written lease, a move‑in checklist, mold and fire safety information, and proper labeling of non‑refundable fees.
+Washington requires detailed disclosures and documentation, including owner information, a written lease or rental agreement, a move‑in checklist, mold and fire safety information, and proper labeling of non‑refundable fees.

-Both landlords and tenants have defined rights and responsibilities, including habitability standards, proper notice requirements, anti‑discrimination protections, and strong anti‑retaliation rules.
+Both landlords and tenants have defined rights and responsibilities, including habitability standards, written notice requirements, anti‑discrimination protections, and strong anti‑retaliation rules.

 Washington enforces strict procedural laws, such as 2‑day entry notice, 90‑day rent increase notice, just‑cause eviction after six months, and a mandatory 14‑Day Notice to Pay or Vacate for nonpayment.